 From one seed, an entire orchard can grow.
 So, I shall be the healthiest seed I can be!

 What are your other interests?

-I take great pleasure from time with my daughter Ayla, wife Terri, parents, brothers, and 17 nieces and nephews!
+I take great pleasure from time with my daughters Ayla and Hannah, wife Terri, parents, brothers, and 17 nieces and nephews!
 I also LOVE to preserve the farm harvest.
 From spring to summer, I spend every available moment canning (tomato sauce, apple sauce, apple butter), drying (mint, rosemary, hot peppers), freezing (pesto, zucchini, berries), and storing (garlic, onions, winter squash.)
-I’m also an exercise junkie, and love to play baseball, tennis, golf, and go on bike rides with my daughter.
+I’m also an exercise junkie, and love to play baseball, tennis, golf, and go on bike rides with my daughters.